MSc Biomedical Egyptology / Course details

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.

-The facial reconstruction element of the 3D reconstruction and imaging unit in Year 2 is taught in collaboration with Liverpool John Moores University.
+The facial reconstruction element of the 3D reconstruction and imaging unit is taught in collaboration with Liverpool John Moores University.

-Individual modules can be taken if you wish to improve your understanding of omics technology, ancient medicine, civilisations and lifestyle in Egyptology.
+Individual units can be taken if you wish to improve your understanding of omics technology, ancient medicine, civilisations and lifestyle in Egyptology.

 Please email firstname.lastname@example.org for more information on how to apply.